You're more than just your MCAT score.

-At Trinity, we pride ourselves on considering the comprehensive story of every qualified applicant.
-This means an applicant’s previous education, interview, past experience, and other technical standards are all considered in conjunction with his or her MCAT score, which is why we do not set minimum scores.
+At Trinity, we consider the comprehensive story of every qualified applicant.
+This means an applicant’s previous education, interview, past experience, along with other technical standards are considered in conjunction with his or her MCAT score, which is why we do not set minimum scores.

 Our rolling admission process spans the entire year to accommodate both our diverse applicant pool and our three start dates (January, May, and September).
 Our admissions committee prioritizes reviewing applicants quickly, thoroughly, and efficiently, so decisions can be made within a few days of a completed submission.